Abortion in Croatia

 In Croatia, the biggest obstacle to exercising the right to abortion is the widespread appeal of conscience in gynecology which has been allowed since 2003.

 By 2018, 58 percent of health workers in public hospitals where women can request abortions refuse to perform the procedure.
-In the most famous clinic for women’s health in the capital city of Zagreb, 40 out of 45 doctors do not perform abortions, and in Split – the second city in Croatia – 32 out of 34 gynecologists opt-out.
 Although every clinical center is obliged to assemble a team of doctors that perform abortions since women have a right to access these operations, the head of the Clinic in Zagreb stated that: “it is not fair to overburden the remaining five doctors who perform abortions.”
 He also said that no administrative measure can overturn the right to conscientious objection.
 These are the most important hospitals whose staff are also employed at universities, where they are educating new generations of doctors.

 On the other hand, since local legislation permits dual practice for physicians – allowing them to work in private practices outside regular hours in the public health system – anecdotal evidence shows that many of those who are conscientious objectors in public hospitals are ready to perform an abortion when in private practice.

 Women’s reproductive rights are exposed to intense economic and ideological pressure.
 Abortion is not covered by state health insurance.
 Women in smaller cities and working-class women face even greater obstacles when seeking abortion care.

 Fearing stigma and blocked by a large number of doctors who refuse to perform abortions in public hospitals on the grounds of their faith, many Croatian women are forced to have unregistered terminations in private clinics (even in private apartments) or travel abroad to Slovenia.